streamnative/function-mesh-website/docs/reference/crd-config/function-crd.md

   </tr>
   <tr>
     <td><code>authConfig</code></td>
     <td>The authentication configurations of the Pulsar cluster.
-Currently, you can only configure generic authentication and <a href="https://oauth.net/">OAuth2 authentication</a> through this field.
+Currently, you can only configure generic authentication or <a href="https://oauth.net/">OAuth2 authentication</a> through this field.
 For other authentication methods, you can configure them using the <code>authSecret</code> field. <p><b>Generic authentication</b></p>
     <ul>
       <li><code>clientAuthenticationParameters</code>: specify the client authentication parameters.</li>
       <li><code>clientAuthenticationPlugin</code>: specify the client authentication plugin.</li>